TMUG

 • The Timing: Aim for before 10:00 AM or after 4:00 PM to avoid the midday heat and tour bus crowds.

 • The Facilities: Public restrooms are typically available near the playground and Visitor Center, but operating hours vary.
-(Because of maintenance, events, etc., you can’t guarantee restrooms will always be open.)
 This is a designated “Sanity Saver” zone.

 2. River Street